-- Electrification of transport and heating: The decarbonisation of transport will lead to an increase in the use of electric vehicles and reducing the use of fossil fuels for heating will see an increase in the use of heat-pumps in homes and businesses, both of which will result in load growth on the electricity distribution networks. - Integration and optimisation of Distributed Energy Resources: There will be an increasing number of distributed generators connected to the distribution network as opposed to the transmission network, including at the domestic level.
+- · Integration of inflexible and intermittent generation: As the GB national generation infrastructure is renewed, more electricity will be generated from less flexible sources such as nuclear and renewable sources that are intermittent e.g. wind - Electrification of transport and heating: The decarbonisation of transport will lead to an increase in the use of electric vehicles.
+Reducing the use of fossil fuels for heating will see an increase in the use of heat pumps in homes and businesses, both of which will result in load growth on the electricity distribution networks - Integration and optimisation of Distributed Energy Resources: There will be an increasing number of distributed generators connected to the distribution network as opposed to the transmission network, including at the domestic level.
 In some cases this generation will be dispatchable by the transmission system operator whilst the remainder will be of a size that the customer will decide when they operate.
-Customers will be encouraged to participate in demand side response using their own demand, local storage and/or generation.
+Customers will be encouraged to participate in demand side response using their own demand, local storage and/or generation